Mateotabernero/PyPricing/README.md

 # PyPricingPro
-PyPricingPro is an Option Pricing library written in Python
+PyPricingPro is an Option Pricing library written in Python.
+The library includes:

+-  Pricing of European and American Option and computation of greeks: Binomial, MonteCarlo and Black-Scholes
+-  Stock price models: GBM, Heston, Jump Diffusion
+-  Pricing of exotic options (Asian, )
+-  Advanced techniques: FFT, COS transforms

 I intend to have four separate files for different types of functions.
 The files will be:
 -  One file for common, simple functions like the payOff function or estimating the volatility for a given stock that may be used in the other three files